 If you’re having this problem, consider picking up a book of graph paper.
 It’s not just for engineers.
 You can use graph papers to get a better and more exact measurement on your sketchbook so that your ideas will immediately translate to great projects.

 6) Keep Your Scissors As Sharp As Possible

-This one is more advice than a hack, but it’s still essential.
+This is more advice than a hack, but it’s still essential.
 If you’re having issues cutting fabric, it isn’t because the material is invincible.
 It’s probably because your scissors are very vincible.
-If you need to, you can sharpen your scissors using a knife sharpener or a similar tool.
+You can sharpen your scissors using a knife sharpener or a similar tool if you need to.

-The real hack, though, is to keep a pair of scissors around just for fabric.
-The real issue comes in when you try to cut open a box, then a food container, then your material.
+The real hack is to keep a pair of scissors around just for fabric.
+The real issue comes when you try to cut open a box, then a food container, then your material.
 Those are 6 of the best sewing hacks that you should be using.
 It would be best if you tried these because they make sewing so much more enjoyable.